consensus-shipyard/mir/samples/blockchain/README.md

 Synchronizer <--> Transport
 ```

-Further, it also includes an interceptor which intercepts all communication between different modules and allows for visualization/debugging tools to consume this communication via a websocket connection.
+Further, it also includes an interceptor that intercepts all communication between different modules and allows for visualization/debugging tools to consume this communication via a websocket connection.
-An example of how to use the information provided the interception can be found [here](https://github.com/komplexon3/longest-chain-project).
+An example of how to use the information provided by the interception can be found [here](https://github.com/komplexon3/longest-chain-project).

 (TODO - fix link!)